KaappoRaivio/reaktor-preassignment-2021/README.md

 # Preassignment for Reaktor's junior positions for 2021
+Both the front end and back end are hosted on the same heroku instance.
+The front end lives at `client/` and the back end at `api/`

 End-to-end tests for the front end, and unit tests for the back end are available: just run `yarn test` after installing the deps.

 ## Front end